 Safety buy-in doesn't happen by accident.
 It needs to be the goal of your internal marketing strategy.
 Use internal safety marketing to overcome barriers, objections and resistance to the safety program through a series of purposeful communications.

 Connect with each corner of the organization.
 Establish an overall corporate culture that includes safety throughout every department.
 Safety is for everyone so everyone should be involved.
 Safety has to appeal to every single person in the organization in a way that they can comprehend and ultimately buy-in to.

 Nike’s Just Do It® marketing statement was the result of years of research and preparation.
 The white Apple logo with no words took years to perfect.
 Marketing is a purposeful exercise with most of its work behind the scenes before anyone ever sees the result of all of that work.

-Safety First and Be Safe are not safety marketing campaigns.
+Safety First and Be Safe are not effective internal safety communications campaigns.
 They do not create an easy affinity with the end-user.
 There is no ownership of those message.
 They're boring, predictable and generic.
 Besides, people won’t choose Safety First when they feel that what is being measured is production.
 Meanwhile, Be Safe is not a complete set of instructions.
 Gruesome injury photos do not create a warm fondness for safety.
 They create fear and intimidation; neither of which creates trust and respect.

 Top 3 Safety Marketing Strategies

 People have to feel proud to own the brand they choose before they buy it.
 The messaging and the words have to connect at a personal level.
 Use as few words as possible to make an impact.
 It's easy to remember a few words.
 Once you connect with pride of ownership of the message, it’s tough to change their minds.
 Once your people buy-in, it can become unshakable.